aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/installation/install.md

     - Click on the product you want to subscribe, in this case `Fortinet FortiGate (BYOL) Next-Generation Firewall` and `Fortinet FortiManager (BYOL Centralized Security Management` **or** `CloudGuard Network Security for Gateway Load Balancer - BYOL` and `Check Point Security Management (BYOL)`
     - Click on "Continue to Subscribe"
     - Click on "Accept Terms" and wait for subscription to be completed
-    - If you are deploying in any region except ca-central-1 or wish to switch to a different license type, you need the new AMI id's.
+    - If you are deploying in any region except ca-central-1 or wish to switch to a different license type, you need the new AMI IDs.
 After successfully subscribing, continue one more step and click the “Continue to Configuration”.
 When you get the below screen, select your region and version (**Fortinet** `v6.4.7`, **Checkpoint Mgmt** `R81.10-335.883` and **CloudGuard** `R80.40-294.374` recommended at this time).
-Marketplace will provide the required AMI id.
-Document the two AMI id's, as you will need to update them in your config.json file below.
+Marketplace will provide the required AMI ID.
+Document the two AMI IDs, as you will need to update them in your config.json file below.

 ![New AMI ID](img/new-ami-id.png)

 ## Basic Accelerator Configuration

 1. Select a sample config file as a baseline starting point
-    - **IMPORTANT: Use a config file from the Github code branch you are deploying from, as valid parameters change over time.
+    - **IMPORTANT: Use a config file from the GitHub code branch you are deploying from, as valid parameters change over time.
 The `main` branch is NOT the current release and often will not work with the GA releases.**
     - sample config files can be found in [this](https://github.com/aws-samples/aws-secure-environment-accelerator/tree/main/reference-artifacts/SAMPLE_CONFIGS/) folder;
     - descriptions of the sample config files and customization guidance can be found [here](./customization-index.md);
     - unsure where to start, use the `config.lite-CTNFW-example.json`, where CTNFW is for Control Tower w/NFW;